Includeable minimal operating system for C++

 Then again, you can run a linux vm on one core and your unikernel app on the other cores on top of an hypervisor.

-• pshc 10 months ago
+• pshc a year ago

 Sounds neat but very minimal: